 The type of pedal expected is the piano sustain variety, which is a simple switch.
-Such a pedal normally has a mono 1/4" plug.
-To connect two of these pedals, an adapter is needed, such as Hosa YPP-118 shown with two pedals below.

-Some dual pedals are available which have a stereo plug so that no adapter is needed, such as Studiologic (Fatar) VFP-2-15 or Kawai F-20 shown below.
+Such pedals normally have a mono 1/4" plug.
+To connect two separate pedals, adapters are needed to combine the two mono 1/4" outputs into one 1/4" stereo signal, then to convert the 1/4" stereo output to the TBX2b 1/8" input.
+Some dual pedals are available which have a stereo 1/4" plug, such as Studiologic (Fatar) VFP-2-15 or Kawai F-20 shown below.
+In this case, only the 1/4" stereo to 1/8" stereo adapter is needed.

 Other dual pedals have two plugs, which may be easier to work with because having separate plugs allows you to assign left and right pedals to your preferred behaviour by switching the left or right channels.
-In any case, TBX2 senses the polarity of each switch at startup and considers that state as open.
-Some pedals have normally closed switches, so if a pedal seems to behave "backwards" and there is no polarity switch on the pedal, start up TBX2 with the pedal held down.
+In any case, TBX2b senses the polarity of each switch at startup and considers that state as open.
+Some pedals have normally closed switches, so if a pedal seems to behave "backwards" and there is no polarity switch on the pedal, start up TBX2b with the pedal held down.